kimruddock/pawelgrzybek.github.io/_drafts/2017-11-31-top-picks-2017-december.md

 ---
 title: Top picks — 2017 December
-excerpt: December description here…
+excerpt: React explained one more time, non-config bundler called Parcel, Turbo as a new npm alternative, mobile first indexing enable by default, better adds, JavaScript compiled to binaries and more on the last top picks of a 2017.
 photo: top-picks.jpg
 ---

 ## Learn React Fundamentals and Advanced Patterns
 [https://blog.kentcdodds.com/learn-react-fundamentals-and-advanced-patterns-eac90341c9db](https://blog.kentcdodds.com/learn-react-fundamentals-and-advanced-patterns-eac90341c9db)

 Kent C. Dodds just revealed a brand new series of courses about React.
-It is totally up to date and cover all that you need to know about Facebook's framework.
+It is up to date and cover all that you need to know about Facebook's framework.
 From component creation to advanced workflow using Redux.
 Well recommended resources.

 - - -